Telford child sexual exploitation scandal: Investigations

+Tom Crowther, QC of the enquiry, said that “A high proportion of those cases involved perpetrators that were described by victims/survivors and others as being Asian or, often, Pakistani,” but said that offenders had come from a variety of ethnic backgrounds and it would be “wholly wrong, and undoubtedly racist, to equate membership of a particular racial group with propensity to commit [child sexual exploitation]”.

 The Telford case was one of several cases which prompted investigations looking into the claim that "the majority of the perpetrators have been British Pakistani"; the first was by the think tank Quilliam, which released a report in December 2017 entitled "Group Based Child Sexual Exploitation – Dissecting Grooming Gangs", which claimed 84% of offenders were of Pakistani heritage.
 However this report was fiercely criticised as having an unscientific nature and poor methodology by a child sexual exploitation expert Ella Cockbain and Waqas Tufail, in their paper "Failing Victims, Fuelling Hate: Challenging the Harms of the 'Muslim grooming gangs' Narrative" which was published in January 2020.
 Writing in The Guardian, Cockbain and Tufail stated that "The two-year study by the Home Office makes very clear that there are no grounds for asserting that Muslim or Pakistani-heritage men are disproportionately engaged in such crimes, and, citing our research, it confirmed the unreliability of the Quilliam claim".

 A further investigation carried out by the Home Office, the findings of which were published in December 2020, showed that child sexual exploitation groups were most commonly composed of white men and not British Pakistani men.
 It reports: "Research has found that group-based child sexual exploitation offenders are most commonly white.
 Some studies suggest an overrepresentation of black and Asian offenders relative to the demographics of national populations.
 However, it is not possible to conclude that this is representative of all group-based CSE offending."